Nigeria operates a mixed legal system which is sourced from the received English law, common law, customary law and sharia.

-The right to patent an invention is vested in the first person to file a patent application in Nigeria or validly claim priority to a foreign application, whether or not he or she is the true inventor.
-The true inventor must, however, be named in the patent, even if he or she is not the person applying for the patent.
+The right to patent an invention is vested in the first person to file a patent application in Nigeria or validly claim priority to a foreign application, whether or not they are the true inventor.
+The true inventor must, however, be named in the patent, even if they are not the person applying for the patent.

 An application for a patent is to be made to the Registrar of Patents and accompanied by a description of the relevant invention with any appropriate plans and drawings.
 The application process typically takes about 12 months.

 There is no substantive examination of patents by the Registrar before a grant is made in respect of an invention.
 As such, patents are granted at the risk of the patentees and without a guarantee of their validity.
 A patent, when granted, is valid for a period of 20 years from the date of filing, subject to the payment of the prescribed annual fees.

 A patent gives the patentee the exclusive right to exploit their invention.
 The patentee’s rights under a patent, however, extend only to acts done for industrial or commercial purposes.
 A patentee whose rights have been infringed may institute a civil action against the infringer and claim reliefs such as damages, injunction and account of profits.

 A trade mark is a device, brand, heading, label, ticket, name, signature, word, letter, numeral, or any combination thereof.
 Marks that are deceptive, scandalous, generic, descriptive, geographical names in their ordinary signification, or the commonly used and accepted names of chemical substances cannot be registered as trade marks in Nigeria.